Morgan, Lewis & Bockius: 21st century

-In February 2018, Morgan Lewis published findings of its investigation into sexual harassment at NPR, led by labor and employment partner Grace Speights, with Margaret Rodgers Schmidt and associate Jocelyn Cuttino.
+In February 2018, Morgan Lewis published findings of its investigation into sexual harassment at NPR, led by labor and employment partner Grace Speights.
 The findings precipitated the resignation of NPR's senior vice-president of news, Michael Oreskes.
-Morgan Lewis recommendations were noted as offering "broad guidance for companies that are taking fresh looks at their own practices."
-That same month, Wayne Pacelle, former CEO of the Humane Society of the United States, also resigned amid similar allegations, while under investigation by the firm; The National Law Journal referenced Morgan Lewis as working on the "front lines" in representing cases central to "long-overdue reforms in workplaces toxic to women."

-In April 2018, former Morgan Lewis partner John Ring was confirmed by the U.S. Senate for a seat on the National Labor Relations Board, one of several firm partners who have served on the NLRB, including Harry Johnson and senior counsel Charles Cohen.
+That April, former Morgan Lewis partner John Ring was confirmed by the U.S. Senate for a seat on the National Labor Relations Board (NLRB), one of several firm partners who have served on the NLRB, including Harry Johnson and senior counsel Charles Cohen, and, later, Crystal Carey, confirmed as its general counsel in late 2025.
+Following his NLRB tenure, in 2023, Ring resumed practicing at Morgan Lewis.

-In March 2019, Chai Feldblum, former Equal Employment Opportunity Commission member and lead drafter of the Employment Non-Discrimination Act, became a partner of Morgan Lewis, then stating to Bloomberg Law that the move from public service to a "Big Law management-side firm", considered unusual, was the best way to help employers implement the workplace harassment guidelines outlined by herself and Victoria Lipnic at the EEOC, describing the firm as "the place from which to help make that institutional change”, of preventing harassment in the workplace.
+In March 2019, Chai Feldblum, former Equal Employment Opportunity Commission member and lead drafter of the Employment Non-Discrimination Act, became a partner of Morgan Lewis.